Get up close, but not too close, with urban wildlife

-This presents a rare opportunity to mingle with urban wildlife – from a distance (like with people right now, but a bit farther).
-We asked veterinarian technologist Kristen Vanderlinde (Animal Health Technology ’15), whose career to date has included rescuing impossibly cute goslings, about showing a little hospitality, and not just because we have no choice.
-Or because geese will get hissy if we don’t.
+This presents a rare opportunity to mingle with urban wildlife – from a distance.
+We asked veterinarian technologist Kristen Vanderlinde (Animal Health Technology ’15), whose career to date has included rescuing impossibly cute goslings, about how to share a little space with some very big birds.

 Geese love the city